-Full Light – This is the area on an object where the light source is hitting it at full strength.
+Full Light is the area on an object where the light source is hitting it at full strength.

-Halftone – This is the area on an object that is the middle value.
-It is neither in direct light or shadows.
+Halftone – This is the area on an object with the middle value.
+It is neither indirect light or shadows.

 Core Shadow – This is the darkest tone of an area on the object where light is blocked from hitting the object.
-For example, it will be where the sphere curves away from the light but not at the very edge of the sphere.
+For example, it will be where the sphere curves away from the light but not at the sphere’s very edge.

-Reflected light – This separates the darkness of the core shadow from the darkness of the cast shadow.
+Reflected light – This separates the core shadow’s darkness from the cast shadow’s darkness.
 It is a lighter value that outlines the edge of an object.

 Shadow Drawing Techniques

 Below are several different techniques used for drawing.
-All of the techniques listed below can create a realistic drawing if used properly however if you are interested in drawing photorealistic drawings you will want to use the blending technique.
+All the techniques listed below can create a realistic drawing if appropriately used; however, if you are interested in drawing photorealistic drawings, you will want to use the blending technique.

-Hatching – Is when the value is created with parallel lines.
-Lines that are closer together will look darker and lines that are further apart will create the illusion of highlights.
+Hatching – This is when the value is created with parallel lines.
+Lines closer together will look darker, and lines further apart will create the illusion of highlights.

-Cross Hatching – Is when the value is created with lines that are crossed instead of parallel.
-The closer the lines cross together will look darker while crosses that are further apart will appear lighter.
+Cross Hatching – This is when the value is created with crossed lines instead of parallel.
+The closer the lines cross together will look darker, while crosses that are further apart will appear lighter.

-Stippling – Is a technique that creates value with tiny dots.
-The more dots close together will create a darker value while dots further apart will create highlights.
+Stippling – This is a technique that creates value with tiny dots.
+More dots close together will create a darker value, while dots further apart will create highlights.

-Blending – Is when you create smooth value changes with graphite by spreading graphite on the drawing surface with blending tools like tortillons or blenders.
+Blending – This is when you create smooth value changes with graphite by spreading graphite on the drawing surface with blending tools like tortillons or blenders.

 The ink drawing above was done with a combination of stippling and hatching.

-You can see how I created an illusion of darker shadows by using more dots in a specific area and gradually used fewer dots to create a lighter shadow.
+You can see how I created an illusion of darker shadows by using more dots in a specific area and gradually using fewer dots to create a lighter shadow.